 My approach to contemplative ecology places an emphasis on listening.
 By "listening" I mean paying attention with all the senses to the natural world, the world of the other animals, the wind, the flowing waters, the insects, the soil, the plants, the trees.
 But I also mean particularly listening with the ears.
 We are a vision-dominated culture.
 Hearing the world can change how we perceive the world and our place in it.

 Paying attention, without imposing any agenda, lies at the heart of contemplation.
 It's quite simple.
 Understanding it all intellectually is extremely complex, impossibly complex, and not the heart of the thing.
 Being with it in stillness is simple, although we create so many mental barriers that it can be hard to get out the door and settle down and sit quietly for a few hours and just observe and be there with the other lives that are going about their business.
-We are tugged now by so many text messages and Facebook and Twitter postings and self-imposed demands that unplugging and getting outside and listening to the world are becoming increasingly difficult.
+We are tugged now by so many text messages and social media postings and self-imposed demands that unplugging and getting outside and listening to the world are becoming increasingly difficult.
 But it is still essentially simple.
 Shut up and listen.
 Get outside.
 Look around.
 Look at the sky.
 Feel the wind.
 Listen to the birds, especially the birds.
 They are the great messengers of the living world.
 Our hearing sensitivity is tuned to bird song.
-We are tuned, not to hear each other, but to hear the voices of the birds.
+We are physically, evolutionarily tuned, not to hear each other, but to hear the voices of the birds.
 Listening to the natural world grounds us simultaneously in the reality of the current moment, and in the long history of life on Earth; what it means to be one animal among all of the animals.

-If inner emptiness makes no sense to you, start listening to the birds, not as a means of identifying them but just to listen and begin to appreciate their world.
+If emptiness makes no sense to you, start listening to the birds, not as a means of identifying them but just to listen and begin to appreciate their world.
 Begin to experience the amazing complexity of the living world and your place within it.
 See where that takes you.